marczuo/disputationes/posts/2016-11-03-moellendorff-manchu.md

 .glossary { display: inline-block; font-size: 80%; width: 50%; vertical-align:
 text-top; padding-left: 1em; }
 .smallcaps { font-variant: small-caps; } </style>

+The following text is from *A Manchu Grammar with Analysed Texts* by P. G. von Möllendorff.
+The description given there follows:

+>The text is taken from the “*Tanggū meyen*” (Hundred Chapters) a book of Manchu–Chinese dialogues, v. page 10 of my “Essay on Manchu Literature” in Journal of C. B. of R. A. S. vol. xxiv (1890).
+The Chinese version of these dialogues is familiar to every student of Chinese, as it forms the “Hundred Lessons” in the Tzū-êrh-chi of Sir Thomas Wade, of whose classical English translation I have availed myself.
+By comparing the Chinese of these dialogues the interesting fact will be noticed that certain peculiarities of Pekingese are Manchuisms foreign to ordinary “Mandarin”.

 Note: Make sure that you have a font that supports the Mongolian script, such as [Noto Sans Mongolian](https://www.google.com/get/noto/#sans-mong).